Welcome at RacingNews365

 The Dutchman struggled on the opening night of the round in Sin City, but fared better during Friday's running.

-He will line up fifth of the race in Nevada, alongside F1 drivers' title rival Lando Norris.
+He will line up fifth for the race in Nevada, alongside F1 drivers' title rival Lando Norris.
 As long as he does not lose more than two points of his 62-point advantage, he will be crowned champion for the fourth-successive time come the end of the grand prix.

 Earlier in the weekend, it was falsely reported that Red Bull had brought the incorrect rear wing to Las Vegas, which would have constituted a high-profile blunder.

-However, the truth of the matter is that, unlike rival F1 teams, the Milton Keynes squad does not a specific low-drag rear wing option to call upon for tracks like the Las Vegas Strip Circuit and Monza.
+However, the truth of the matter is that, unlike rival F1 teams, the Milton Keynes squad does not have a specific low-drag rear wing option to call upon for tracks like the Las Vegas Strip Circuit and Monza.

 It has been an active decision by the team, with other areas prioritised under the cost cap restrictions since the current generation of ground-effect cars were introduced nearly three years ago.